Cyphrme/Coze/README.md

 # Unsupported Things?
 The following are out of scope or redundant.

-ES192, P-192
-- Not really a thing, not implemented anywhere, and dropped from later FIPS.
-- Go doesn't implement p-192
+- `ES192`, `P-192`: Not really a thing, not implemented anywhere, and dropped from later FIPS.
+Go doesn't implement p-192.
-SHA1, MD5
- - Hasn't been considered secure for a long while.
+- `SHA1`, `MD5`: Not considered secure for a long time.
 - `kty` - "Key type".
 Redundant by `alg`.
 - `iss` - `tmb` fulfills this role.
 Systems that need something like an issuer, associating messages with people/systems, can look up "issuer" based on thumbprint.
 Associating thumbprints to issuers is the design we recommend.
 - `exp`- "Expiration".
 Outside the scope of Coze.
 - `nbf` - "Not before".
 Outside the scope of Coze.
 - `aud` - "Audience".
-Outside the scope of Coze., but consider denoting this with 'typ'.
+Outside the scope of Coze, but consider denoting this with 'typ'.
 - `sub` - "Subject".
-Outside the scope of Coze., but consider denoting this with 'typ'.
+Outside the scope of Coze, but consider denoting this with 'typ'.
 - `jti` - "Token ID/JWT ID".
 Redundant by `cyd`, `cad`, or an application specified field.

 ## Isn't Hex "inefficient"?